casualsnek/npttf2utf/README.md

 ## **Class: npttf2utf.FontMapper**

-"npttf2utf.FontMapper" class can be used to map the fonts to their unicode conterpart.
+"npttf2utf.FontMapper" class can be used to map the fonts to their unicode counterpart.
 It is also the base for other document converters

 ### **Method: \_\_init \_\_**